-Yetunde is a Non-executive Director and Chair of the People, Culture and Remuneration committee at the Chartered Institute of Personnel and Development (CIPD), where she championed the Middle East and was their Board Race Champion.
+Yetunde is a former Non-executive Director and Chair of the People, Culture and Remuneration Committee at the Chartered Institute of Personnel and Development (CIPD), where she championed the Middle East and was their Board Race Champion.
 She was also previously a Board Trustee and Chair of the Remuneration Committee at The Education Development Trust.

-Yetunde is also Managing Director of Synchrony Development Consulting, an international leadership and change consultancy that partners with leaders and organisation to facilitate strategy, change, culture, diversity and inclusion.
+Currently, Yetunde is the Managing Director of Synchrony Development Consulting, an international leadership and change consultancy that partners with leaders and organisations to facilitate strategy, change, culture, diversity and inclusion.

-Her working life began at the International Institute of Tropical Agriculture (IITA) in Nigeria before going on to build a successful career in a variety of HR leadership roles in FTSE 100 global companies, including Imperial Brands, Unilever, Allied Domecq and Northern Foods.
-She established The Enjoyable Life Series, a Community Interest Company designed to help people at all levels in business, education and community identify practical ways in which they can live more joyfully, thereby helping to support wellbeing, diversity and inclusion.
+She established The Enjoyable Life Series CIC to help people at all levels in business, education and the community identify practical ways in which they can live more joyfully, thereby helping to support diversity, inclusion and wellbeing.